Adolescent

 permissive society that they have forsaken self-restraint and self-discipline

-child who has everything, but really nothing.
-How could he have committed
+children who have everything, but really nothing.
+How could they have become

 Maybe,